"The Physiatrist is the doctor who takes over when all the other doctors say: "Good luck with that"! - Dr Wendy Miller

 Dr. Miller is Board Certified in Physical Medicine and Rehabilitation and has simultaneously served as medical director of two acute hospital inpatient rehabilitation units.
 Currently, she sees patients at Encompass Health Rehabilitation Institute of Tucson, and has an outpatient OMM and general rehabilitation clinic, an amputee clinic .....
 AND...
 COMING SOON a mobile clinic to provide OMM and acupuncture to some of Tucson's outlying areas!!!

-Dr. Miller is married, has 3 beautiful daughters and 3 grandchildren.
-She has a retired Greyhound who is an amputee, and is training her own mobility service dog, Samwise, a Golden Retriever puppy.
+Dr. Miller is married, has 3 beautiful daughters and 5 grandchildren.
+And, she is training her own mobility service dog, Samwise, a Golden Retriever.
+He's always in the clinic.

 As you can see from this website, Dr. Miller is anything but traditional.
 She believes the body has the ability to heal itself, and though she does use traditional medicine when needed, she thoroughly enjoys helping the body heal itself with alternative treatments including OMT, cranial osteopathy, acupuncture, nutrition, activity, and other natural means.
 She started Mountain Osteopathic to provide Osteopathic Manual Medicine and acupuncture services from a Physical Medicine and Rehabilitation perspective to people recovering from acute and chronic illnesses and injuries.